chef/chef-web-docs/chef_master/source/platforms.rst

 Commercial Support
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-The following table lists the commercially-supported platforms and versions for Chef Client:
+The following table lists the commercially-supported platforms and versions for Chef Infra Client:

 .. list-table::
    :widths: 280 100 120